 The following table sets forth selected historical financial and operating data for Crosstex Energy, L.P. and our predecessor, Crosstex Energy Services, Ltd., as of and for the dates and periods indicated and selected pro forma financial and operating data for Crosstex Energy, L.P. as of and for the year ended December 31, 2002 and the six months ended June 30, 2003.
 The summary historical financial data for the year ended December 31, 1998 and 1999, the four months ended April 30, 2000, the eight months ended December 31, 2000, and the years ended December 31, 2001 and 2002 are derived from our audited financial statements of Crosstex Energy, L.P. and its predecessor.
-The summary historical financial data for the six months ended June 30, 2002 and 2003 are derived from our unaudited financial statements and, in our opinion, have been prepared on the same basis as the audited financial statements and include all adjustments, consisting of normal recurring adjustments, necessary for a fair presentation of this information.
-As described in our historical financial statements, the investment in our predecessor by Yorktown Energy Partners IV, L.P. in May 2000 resulted in the dissolution of the predecessor partnership and the creation of a new partnership with the same organization, purpose, assets and liabilities.
-Accordingly, the audited financial statements for 2000 are divided into the four months ended April 30, 2000 and the eight months ended December 31, 2000 because a new basis of accounting was established effective May 1, 2000 to give effect to the Yorktown transaction.
-In addition, the summary historical financial and operating data include the results of operations of the Arkoma system beginning in September 2000, the Gulf Coast system beginning in September 2000 and the CCNG system, which includes the Corpus Christi system, the Gregory gathering system and the Gregory processing plant, beginning in May 2001.
+The summary historical financial data for the six months ended June 30, 2002 and 2003 are derived from our unaudited financial statements and, in our opinion, have been prepared on the same basis as the audited financial statements, the investment in our predecessor by Yorktown Energy Partners IV, L.P. in May 2000 resulted in the dissolution of the predecessor partnership and the creation of a new partnership with the same organization, purpose, assets and liabilities.
+Accordingly, the audited financial statements for 2000 are divided into the four months ended April 30, 2000 and the eight months ended December 31, 2000 because a new basis of accounting was established effective May 1, 2000 are divided into the four months ended April 30, 2000 and the eight months ended December 31, 2000 because a new basis of operations of the Arkoma system beginning in September 2000, the Gulf Coast system beginning in September 2000 and the CCNG system, which includes the Corpus Christi system, the Gregory gathering system and the Gregory processing plant, beginning in May 2001.

 The selected pro forma financial and operating data reflect our consolidated historical operating results as adjusted for the DEFS acquisition, the senior secured note offerings, this offering and, in the case of the pro forma statement of operations for the year ended December 31, 2002, our initial public offering.
-The selected pro forma financial data is derived from the unaudited pro forma financial statements.
+The selected pro forma financial statements.
 The pro forma balance sheet assumes that the issuance of \$10.0 million of senior secured notes and this offering occurred on June 30, 2003.
 The pro forma statements of operations assume that the DEFS acquisition, the senior secured note offerings, this offering and our initial public offering occurred on January 1, 2002.
 For a description of all of the assumptions used in preparing the summary pro forma financial data, you should read the notes to the pro forma financial statements.
-The pro forma financial and operating data should not be considered as indicative of the historical results we would have had or the future results that we will have after the offering.
+The pro forma financial statements.
+The pro forma financial statements we would have had or the future results that we will have after the offering.

 We derived the information in the following table from, and that information should be read together with, and is qualified in its entirety by reference to, the historical and pro forma financial statements and the accompanying notes included in this prospectus.
-The table should be read together with "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+The table should be read together with "Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on page 47.